-The IRS didn’t change the 2014 IRA contribution limits.
+The IRS didn’t change the 2015 IRA contribution limits.
 It’s still at $5,500 ($6,500 for those 50 and over).
-It may not seem like much, but quickly adds up when you max out your contributions every year.
+It may not seem like much, but it quickly adds up when you max out your contributions every year.

 Open A No Fee IRA

 If you don’t have an IRA, here’s an updated list of brokers with no fee IRAs.
 Just pick the one that best fits your investment needs.
-If you need a little help deciding, I recommend TD Ameritrade (it’s what I use) or find one with a promotion.
+If you need a little help deciding, I recommend TD Ameritrade (here’s why I use it) or find one with a promotion.
 You can have it set up and funded in minutes.

 Just remember to choose the correct tax year if you’re trying to beat the deadline.
 While you’re at it, why not set up automatic monthly deposits and avoid the last-minute rush next year.

 Unfortunately, not everyone can take advantage of IRAs.
 And don’t let your retirement plan through work keep from taking advantage of one either.
 An IRA should be part of your retirement plan as long as you meet these requirements:

 - Compensation – wages, salary, commissions, self-employed income, alimony, non-taxable combat pay